microsoft/terminal/doc/specs/#2046 - Command Palette.md

 This implementation detail is why this particular feature is not slated for inclusion in an initial Command Palette implementation.

+From initial prototyping, it seems like the best solution will be to stash the command's original json around when parsing an expandable command like the above examples.
+Then, we'll handle the expansion in the settings validation phase, after all the profiles and color schemes have been loaded.

+For each profile, we'll need to replace all the instances in the original json of strings like `${profile.name}` with the profile's name to create a new json string.
+We'll attempt to parse that new string into a new command to add to the list of commands.

 ### Commandline Mode

 One of our more highly requested features is the ability to run a `wt.exe`